 Christopher J. Young is an M.F.A. graduate from The Professional Actor Training Program at Ohio University.
 While at OU Chris performed in several main stage and studio productions including, Holiday, Proof, Diana of Dobson, The Idiot, Spike Heels and the world premiere workshop of War is F**king Awesome by NYC’s "geek chiq" theater company Vampire Cowboys.
 Chris spent two summer seasons, 2010 and 2012, as a company actor with the Monomoy Theatre in Chatham, Massachusetts.
 In 2011 he was as a resident actor at the Oxford Shakespeare Festival in Oxford, Mississippi and as the title character for Valley Young Company’s production of Hamlet in New Brunswick, Canada.

-At CSC Chris was seen in the 2007 production of Quartermaine’s Terms as Derek Meadle and most recently as Philiste in The Liar.
+At CSC Chris was seen in productions of Quartermaine’s Terms, The Liar, Harvey, The Nether, Start Down and The Learned Ladies.
 Chris is an alumnus of Centenary College where he earned a B.A. in Theater with a concentration in Acting and continues to work professionaly throughout the tri-state area.
 For more information visit: www.christopherjyoung.com

 Liz Kent - Marketing and Administrative Intern